 The actual breakdown of distributions for tax purposes will be provided to unitholders annually in March as soon as possible following receipt of the information from the Fund's individual holdings.
 This information will also be posted on the website as soon as it is available.

 This information is of a general nature only and does not constitute legal or tax advice to any particular investor.
 Accordingly, prospective investors are advised to consult their own tax advisors with respect to their individual circumstances.

-Investors may elect to reinvest their distributions and receive additional units of the Fund.
+Investors may elect to automatically reinvest their distributions in additional units of the Fund and realize the benefits of compound growth.
 Any units acquired pursuant to the distribution reinvestment program qualify for the service fee.
 DRIP Plan

 The following information is applicable to holders who, for the purposes of the Income Tax Act (Canada), are resident in Canada and hold trust units as capital property.
 If this is not the case, a tax advisor should be consulted.

 Holders of trust units outside of a RRSP, DPSP, RRIF, RESP or TFSA should expect to receive a T3 slip from their investment dealer.
 T3 supplementary slips will indicate Other Income (Investment Income and Non-Investment Income) in Box 26, Foreign Business Income in Box 24, Foreign Non-Business Income in Box 25, Capital Gains in Box 21 and Eligible Dividend Income in Box 49.
 Dividend income is subject to the standard gross up and federal dividend tax credit rules.

 The return of capital component is a non-taxable amount that serves to reduce the adjusted cost base of the Fund units and is reported in Box 42.